 Students who commenced their degrees prior to Michaelmas 2007 can obtain official copies of their academic transcript from the College.

-Please email the Registry Administrator, including the following information:
+Please email the Registry Office, including the following information:

 - Your full name and degree/course of study;

 - The total number of transcripts requested;